libgdx/gdx-liftoff-demo/README.md

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
-- `lwjgl3`: Primary desktop platform using LWJGL3.
+- `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
 - `android`: Android mobile platform.
 Needs Android SDK.
 - `ios`: iOS mobile platform using RoboVM.
 - `html`: Web platform using GWT and WebGL.
 Supports only Java projects.